-Today, I embarked on a new adventure: learning how to tap a maple tree.
+Today, I embarked on a new adventure: learning how to make maple syrup at home by tapping my maple trees.
 This is the story of how I got started with this fun new hobby, all with the purpose of making my own maple syrup.

 Day 1 of a new hobby

 Not sure yet if this is good logic or bad logic, but I tapped the two maple trees today, January 19, 2019, with one tap each, facing South.
 Here is the weather forecast for today:

 My thought process was that, while today might not be a good day, tomorrow might be.
 I’m not sure if reversing the pattern to be warm in the evening will cause flow the same way warm temperatures during the sunlight does.

 But what I do know is that there’s a cold snap that is about to hit, and Wednesday, Thursday look like good ‘sugaring’ days…I think…

 There were three factors that made me decide to learn how to tap a maple tree today.